kirillzhosul/subscriby/README.md

 - Query your subscription key from user inside your application (fetch API call)
 - Create and manage new subscription for users (by hand, implementing own management tool, or use premade inside `frontends` directory)

+# Notice

+Project does provide support for storing / analysing (KPI) of prices/revenue, but not the purchasing via any payment provider or etc, you can write own frontend for that or publishing subscriptions by own

 # Authorization

 `SUBSCRIBY_AUTH_METHOD` Auth methods to use